Rethinking the Rules Pyramid

 - First, it fits with my "Three Platforms to Connect" concept.

-- Second, it allows us to incorporate another helpful analogy for the building and improving of our internal rules.
+- Second, it allows us to incorporate other helpful analogies for the building and improving of our internal rules as I cover here.

-These concepts apply well for the full range of organizations, from small startup to well-established enterprise and everywhere in between.
+These concepts apply well for the full range of organizations, from small startup to well-established enterprise, everywhere in between and any sector.

 This platform can be built by the organization to align with external rules, and to help ensure action aligns with both.

-I talk about how to build these rules in this article, and provide a helpful concept for that.
-(In fact I'm building an entire online course about that).
+I talk about how to build these rules in the articles linked to below (I also built out an entire online course about it).

-Now let's spend a minute in the weeds of geometry.
+Now let's spend a minute in the weeds of geometry because I took some liberties above with the shape names.
 Feel free to skip over this section.

 There are clearly some limitations with the diagrams I can create and show, and we need to simplify concepts for discussion and display.
 My focus is discussing organizational governance, and using some shapes and analogies to make a point.